kulbirsaini/docvc/source/index.rst

     FOLLOW EACH STEP CAREFULLY.

     ----------------------------------Step 1-----------------------------------------
-    Open the Videocache configuration file located at /etc/videocache.conf and modify any options you want.
+    Open the VideoCache configuration file located at /etc/videocache.conf and modify any options you want.
 Once you are done, save the file.

     ----------------------------------Step 2-----------------------------------------